 11. If you leave only bubbles, you protect the coral.

-As divers we are nature lovers, so when we scuba diving we must also take care not leave any kind of residue.
-Notice that we are not talking about only our own debris.
-If you see a plastic bottle, bags or any other type of garbage, take it with you.
+As divers, we are nature lovers, so when we scuba dive, we must also take care not to leave any kind of residue.
+Notice that we are not talking about our own debris only.
+If you see a plastic bottle, bag, or any other type of garbage, pick it up and correctly dispose of it.

-Learning scuba diving correctly is as important to your own security, as to protect the coral reefs.
-For example, having an absolute control of your buoyancy is going to help you keep the correct distance to the corals and avoid harming them.
+Learning scuba diving correctly is as important to your own security, as to protecting the coral reefs.
+For example, having absolute control of your buoyancy helps you keep the correct distance from the corals and avoid harming them.
 But that is not all.

-All of us adore scuba diving in the coral reefs’ warm and clear waters.
-During every dive, the more life we find the better.
-However, usually we do not know what we are really watching.
-For that reason, it is important to learn about the complexity of these habitats and its importance, not only for the ocean’s health, but for the entire planet its survival.
+All of us adore scuba diving in warm and clear waters where coral reefs live.
+The more life we find during a dive, the more we enjoy it.
+However, usually, we do not know what we are really watching.
+For that reason, it is important to learn about the complexity of these habitats and their importance, not only for the ocean’s health but for the entire planet its survival.